wijnandb/wielerspel-veiling/README.md

 This means we could simply scrape the results from the riders that are sold, looping over each rider in a team and getting the results.
 This would be good enough for the first version.

+Before anythong else, we'll need a list of all current riders, so that's the first thing to get.

 ## Points
+The number of points a rider earns for their teamcaptain depends on position and racecategory.
+An overview of points per racecategory can be found [on the game website](https://wielerspel.com/reglement-2020/).
+There will be little differences from year to year, so every year will have their own points table.
+This means a model consisting of racecategory (FK), position (INT), Year (INT) plus the fields Points (decimal) and JPP (INT, these are Jackpotpoints).